Hafeezali366/Spaceship-Titanic/README.md

 # Spaceship-Titanic

-Of course.
-Here is the summary and recommendations formatted as a Markdown file.
-You can copy the content below and save it as EDA_Summary.md.

-Generated markdown
 # Spaceship Titanic: EDA Summary & Recommendations for Modeling

 This document provides a summary of the Exploratory Data Analysis (EDA) conducted on the Spaceship Titanic dataset, followed by recommendations for feature engineering and model selection.